iamtrask/OM-Welcome-Package/Development-Teams.md

 Pavlos Papadopoulos  /  @Pavlos Papadopoulos<br>

 **Requirements to Join:**<br>
-- You have made at least one significant contribution to the OpenMined Github repository (see Good First Issues below).<br>
+- You have made at least one significant contribution to the OpenMined Github repository (see Good First Issues below)<br>
 - Comfortable working with Docker<br>
 - Demonstrated interest in information security<br>
 - Working knowledge of the OpenMined stack<br>